AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/connecting-data.md

 * [Consolidating your tables](../../best-practices/consolidating-your-tables.md)
 * [Restricting access to your database](../../administrator/account-management/restrict-db-access.md)

 **Not seeing an integration you want?** Some integrations have to be activated for them to be visible in your account.
-If you are looking for something - for example, Facebook - but it isn't listed, [submit a support ticket](../../getting-started/support.md).
+If you are looking for something - for example, Facebook - but it is not listed, [submit a support ticket](../../getting-started/support.md).

 **If you see an error status for an integration**, do not panic - check out the [Troubleshooting section](https://support.magento.com/hc/en-us/sections/360003078151) for help.